embabby/BaramodaTask/README.md

       DB_PASSWORD= YOUR_PASSWORD_HERE
 ```
 7. Migrate the tables `php artisan migrate`
-8. Run the project! `php artisan serve`.
+8. Run the project! `php artisan serve`

-9.NOTE: if you saw this message "No application encryption key has been specified" run 'php artisan key:generate'
+9. NOTE: if you saw this message "No application encryption key has been specified" run 'php artisan key:generate'